iceye-ltd/product-documentation/docs/productguide/ordering.md

     ICEYE_ARCHIVE_SM_10306_20190918T125047

-Once an order is received, the ICEYE Customer Success team will deliver the requested images to you within 12 hours.
+Once an order is received, the ICEYE Customer Success team will deliver the requested images to you within 12 hours (assuming a realistic number of archive images. eg. less than 50).
 Please note that all orders for archive imagery require no final confirmation from you.
 The images that you request in your order will be delivered to you.

 <figure markdown>
 ![placeholder](img/archive_order_process.png){width="600"}